MicrosoftLearning/MB-330-Microsoft-Dynamics-365-Supply-Chain-Management/Instructions/Labs/Case Study2A exercise 1 to 11.md

 Exercise \#8 Approve purchase orders prior to confirmation (Bonus)
 ------------------------------------------------------------------

-*Objective:  Set up change management so purchase orders are approved prior to confirmation.*
+*Objective:Â  Set up change management so purchase orders are approved prior to confirmation.*

 Contoso has decided that all office supply purchase orders from supplier 1001